 Create Remote Archive Volume

-This section explains how to create a remote archive volume for database backups.
+This article explains how to create a remote archive volume for database backups.

 Backups are stored on archive volumes in a compressed format.
 With on-premises installations of Exasol you can create archive volumes either locally within the cluster or in a location outside of the cluster, which in Exasol is referred to as a remote volume.
 For cloud deployments, only remote archive volumes are supported.